AlexSoldin/Decentralized-E-Voting-System-using-Blockchain/README.md

 ### Navbar.js
 - Render a menu bar
-- Display the status of the participant
+- Display the status of the account
     - Owner
     - Participant